efroemling/ballistica/README.md

 objects'.
 If you've got something you'd like to create that can fit within that box (as BombSquad itself does), give Ballistica a look.
-Of course, there is nothing preventing you from going and building a first person shooter out of this stuff, but I wouldn't recommend it.
+Of course, there is nothing preventing you from going and building a first person shooter out of this stuff, but I wouldn't recommend it..

 * **Python tomfoolery**